crodier/software-blog/_posts/2025-03-27-open-gamma.md

 Two people in the world know, maybe three now,
 I helped invent Strata, the OpenGamma library for pricing financial derivatives.

-It's a superb library, kudos to the team who designed and authored it.
+Strata is a superb financial pricing library; kudos to the team who designed and authored it.
 I did not author it, but I sketched it in a whiteboard, for the now CTO, when he was getting in started in industry.

 My biggest failure as an Engineer led to their success, maybe as an entire organization.
-The now CTO was a junior developer, a year out of university, brilliant.
-This was in hmmm, 2012 or 2013.
+The now CTO was a junior developer, a year out of university, and very brilliant.
+This was in 2012 or 2013.
-We were w client who had signed up to use Open Gamma 1.0.
-Strata is OpenGamma, v 2.0.
+My firm was an early client of Open Gamma 1.0.
+Strata is the second iteration of Open Gamma; effectively OpenGamma, v 2.0.

 OpenGamma 1.0 was an extremely complex software system, in Java.
-It was Java, and my boss asked me to evaluate it to replace FinCad, an expensive commercial library we used, million dollar license fees.
+It was Java, and my manager asked me to evaluate it to replace FinCad, an expensive commercial library we used, million dollar license fees.
 Millions is a considerable spend for a hedge fund.
 FinCad is an awesome library.